learn only 3 things about them ...

 Mollusc babies: Most molluscs

-have separate genders.
+and female reproductive organs at the same time.
 The details of the way each reproduces is covered

 in the fact sheets on them.

-Human uses: Molluscs have been
+|Human uses: Molluscs have been

 exploited by humans for millenia.
 Uses range from food to adornments